-Old Street Tool, formerly Clark and Williams.
+He cut dadoes in the interior case sides, the ones that go on each side of the center door, using a dado plane from Old Street Tool, formerly Clark and Williams.
 He talked about setup first, explaining how important it is to get the blade aligned with the nickers, so there is no tearout.
 The joinery was complex, a mix of dadoes, tenons, tongues, and dovetails, and it was great to see everything come together under a few hard mallet blows.
-"There is a fine line between a dry fit and a split," he said.
-"If you are a good furniture maker, you are a good repairman."
+“There is a fine line between a dry fit and a split,” he said.
+“If you are a good furniture maker, you are a good repairman.”
 Big laughs from the crowd.

 Then Dan Faia and Matt Wajda, both teachers at North Bennet Street School, took over, building an inlaid Pembroke, or breakfast, table from the slightly later Federal period.
 These tables were very popular at the time, and the Washingtons would have taken their tea on one of these on their piazza at Mount Vernon.
 Dan started by making a knuckle joint, used on all types of swinging legs and other table leaf supports in period tables.
 The squareness of the joint is critical, as you don’t want to swinging part (fly rail) to rise up or drop when it pivots outward.
 As usual, it all starts with square stock and precise layout.